The six operations in topology: Introduction

 \subsection{Acknowledgements}

 First of all, I would like to express my gratitude to my supervisor Denis-Charles Cisinski, who has encouraged me to work on this subject and has accompanied me during the whole process of writing the paper, providing deep insights and help whenever I felt lost.
 Secondly, I want to thank Andrea Gagna and Edoardo Lanari for being patient and kind enough to answer all my (sometimes meaningless) questions over the past two years.
-I would also like to thank Denis Nardin, Peter Haine, George Raptis, Benedikt Preis, Guglielmo Nocera, Ivan Di Liberti and Nicola Di Vittorio for showing interest in my work, for offering their support and for pushing me to keep learning new mathemathics.
-This paper will be a part of my PhD thesis.
+I would also like to thank Denis Nardin, Peter Haine, George Raptis, Benedikt Preis, Marc Hoyois, Clark Barwick, Guglielmo Nocera, Ivan Di Liberti and Nicola Di Vittorio for showing interest in my work, for offering their support and for pushing me to keep learning new mathematics.
+This paper is a part of my PhD thesis.